 - Highly controllable and repeatable experimental conditions

-- Testing of cultivation implements, tyres and sensors
+- Field-scale testing of cultivation implements, tyres, tracks and sensors

 - Single wheel to whole vehicle testing

-- The erosion laboratory has been approved for the controlled testing of soils, waste-rock and ores imported under the university’s soil import licence.
+- Controlled testing of imported soils, waste-rock and ores under Cranfield University’s soil import licence.

 Summary of applications

-It facilitates developments in civil engineering, land reclamation, land restoration and sports surface technology
+- The facility’s experimental capability applies to all land-based industries: agricultural, civil and environmental engineering, land reclamation, land restoration and sports surface technology

-It provides a controllable environment in which to solve challenges faced by the MoD, the utility sector and the aviation industry
+- Solutions to land-based challenges faced by the MoD, the utility sector and the aviation industry

-Development of ‘on-the-go’ sensor and system control technology, with predictive modelling of the soil-plant-water system, for improved precision, speed and affordability of soil characterisation and the targeted application of inputs in agricultural systems
+- Development of ‘on-the-go’ sensor and system control technology, with predictive modelling of the soil-plant-water system

-Fundamental research into erosion processes and leaching studies at a process and sub-process level
+- Fundamental research into erosion processes and hydrological studies at a process and sub-process level

 - Comparative erodibility of slope forming materials (including soil, waste-rock and ores) to inform design and storm water runoff control measures during ‘Life of Mine’

 - Effect of rainfall intensity and soil surface sealing on seedling germination and emergence

 - Contamination of salad leaves by rainsplash soil detachment